Quehanna Boot Camp

 provide information specific to the boot camp program.

-if they have a conviction for any of the following offenses within the
+or a prior conviction within the past ten years for any of the following

 to voluntary manslaughter);